How to minimize feeling overwhelmed

 Awareness.
 Recognizing the feeling of overwhelm is most important.
 This should stop you beating yourself up and instead, taking care of yourself

 De-clutter and keep de-cluttering.
 Simplify your space, and your life.
 Keep getting rid of stuff.
 Clothes, papers etc.

 Write down aaaalll the things, thoughts, ideas, plans in your head.

 As often as you can.
-Keep notebooks
+Use notebooks and calendars.

 Break the things down into really small, enjoyable steps.

 A small step is small enough when you feel no pressure in doing it.

 Lower your expectations.

 Perfectionism is a major cause of feeling overwhelmed.
 Try and go for "good enough" and "small and crappy".
 Two expressions to remember.